 1.)
 Case in point: The GoPro'd skirmish between a swarm of motorcyclists and an SUV driver that made headlines last week; see also this surreal scuffle between a cyclist and an angry mob.
 If non-New Yorkers find these scenes disturbing and vaguely apocalyptic, rest assured that they're freak occurrences.
 That said, the vast majority encounters of this nature will continue to go unrecorded and unreported, at least until black boxes become commonplace. [back]

 2.)
-Although a quick search reveals that the Best Dash Cam for Your Car Costs $60, it's safe to assume that the rechargeable battery comprises much of the added cost of the portable cycling accessory. [back]
+Although a quick search reveals that the Best Dash Cam for Your Car Costs $60, it's safe to assume that the rechargeable battery accounts for much the added cost of the portable cycling accessory. [back]

 3.)
 Someone needs to come up with a multipurpose cycling accessory that incorporates a black box, a headlight & horn—which would illuminate license plates at night—and a clever navigation system; make it theft-proof and figure out how to get it under $200 retail and you'd have yourself a killer product indeed. [back]